monadic/traderx/README.md

 ## 🎯 Overview

-This repository shows how to deploy the [FINOS TraderX](https://github.com/finos/traderX) sample trading application using ConfigHub instead of traditional kubectl/Tilt approaches.
+This repository shows how to deploy the [FINOS TraderX](https://github.com/finos/traderX) sample trading application using ConfigHub.
 TraderX consists of 8 microservices that simulate a trading platform.
+Each microservice can be a config unit like in the [Global App pattern](https://github.com/confighub/examples/blob/main/global-app/README.md).

 **ConfigHub Patterns:**
 - ✅ **ConfigHub-native deployment** - Use `cub unit apply` instead of kubectl